Sponsor: BU Study Abroad

 - Spanish majors and minors will need to discuss their study abroad plans with a departmental adviser.

-- The BU Madrid course, SHA HF 320: Food in Spain: Culinary History and Sociocultural Context, is not transferable to Northwestern because NU does not have an undergraduate department of Hospitality Administration.
+- The BU Madrid course, SHA HF 320: Food in Spain: Culinary History and Sociocultural Context, is not transferable to Northwestern because Northwestern does not have an undergraduate department of Hospitality Administration.

 To apply, Northwestern students must: